Acacia kochii: Description

 The spreading, spiny and intricate shrub typically grows to a height of 0.5 to 2 m.
 It has glabrous branches with 0.5 to 2 cm long thorns.
 It has clusters of phyllodes found in the nodes.
 The phyllodes have an asymmetrically narrowly oblong-elliptic to narrowly oblanceolate shape with a length of 1 to 2 cm and a width of 2 to 7 mm.
 It produces yellow flowers in August.
 The simple inflorescences occur singly or in groups of two or three.
-The flower-heads are shortly cylindrical or have an obloid shape with a length of 7 to 15 mm and a diameter of 5 to 6 mm with golden flowers.
+The flower-heads are shortly cylindrical or have an ovoid shape with a length of 7 to 15 mm and a diameter of 5 to 6 mm with golden flowers.
 The seed pods that form after flowering resemble a sting of beads with a length of up to 9 cm and a width of 5 mm.
 The dull black seeds in the pods have an elliptic shape.